Mediation of Conflict, Peace and Security

 To read all the content, log in to the website for free.

-Mediation, Citizen Diplomacy, and Impact Projects financing: Anticipating Fractures to Preserve Global Peace and Security
+Mediation, Citizen Diplomacy and financing Impact Projects: anticipating fractures to preserve Peace and global Security

-Signs of instability are multiplying: geopolitical tensions, social divisions, climate crises, supply disruptions and forced migration are reshaping the global balance of power.
-In this context, traditional conflict prevention models can be complemented by citizen action.
-With defence, stability and peace becoming everyone’s business, security is no longer limited to military or diplomatic responses, but has also become societal, cooperative, systemic and inclusive.
+Signs of instability are multiplying: geopolitical tensions, social fractures, climate crises, supply disruptions and forced migration are reshaping the world’s balances.
+In this context, traditional conflict prevention models can be complemented by citizen actions.
+As defense, stability and peace become everyone’s concern, security no longer stops at a military or diplomatic response but also becomes societal, cooperative, systemic and inclusive.

-This year, the Geneva Forum places this transition at the heart of its reflections by introducing a key concept: Citizen Diplomacy — an approach that complements state diplomacy through the mobilization of civil, economic, and scientific networks.
-It strengthens our collective capacity to prevent crises before they spiral out of control.
+This year, the Geneva Forum places reflection at the heart of this transition, by introducing a key concept: Citizen Diplomacy — an approach that complements State diplomacy through the mobilization of civil, economic and scientific networks.
+It strengthens the collective capacity to prevent crises before they become uncontrollable.

-Gathering intelligence leaders, international security officials, military personnel, researchers, and major investors, the conference will explore how impact projects can serve as instruments of stability and shared prosperity.
-The goal is to identify concrete models where peace becomes a strategic asset: a driver of competitiveness, economic attractiveness, and long-term sustainability for both nations and businesses.
+Around intelligence leaders, international security officials, military personnel, researchers and major investors, the conference will explore how impact projects can become instruments of stability and shared prosperity.
+The aim will be to identify concrete models where peace becomes a strategic asset: a factor of competitiveness, economic attractiveness and sustainability for nations and companies.

-In a changing world, philanthropy and investment are seeking impact projects that help maintain or restore peace, while Geneva is establishing itself as a laboratory for cooperative governance: a place where states, citizens and institutions can work together to invent the diplomacy of tomorrow – a diplomacy of anticipation, resilience and impact.
+In a shifting world, philanthropy and investments are seeking impact projects that make it possible to maintain Peace or restore it, while Geneva asserts itself as a laboratory of cooperative governance: where States, citizens and institutions can invent together the diplomacy of tomorrow - a diplomacy of anticipation, resilience and impact.

-The discussions will take place in the form of a strategic roundtable and collaborative workshops, engaging the full audience in building new operational approaches for long-term Peace and Security.
+The discussions will take place in the form of a strategic Round Table and collaborative work, involving the entire audience in the construction of new operational approaches for long-term Peace and Security.

 Geneva - Cairo

-6th International Annual Conference on Conflict Mediation for Peace and Development
+7th Annual International Conference on Conflict Mediation for Peace and Development

-This annual collaborative space allows stakeholders in the field to share practices, challenges, solutions, ideas, and needs.
+This annual sharing space enables actors in the field to pool practices, challenges, solutions, ideas and needs

 Call for Contributions

-To co-create a new approach to conflict mediation, where each individual develops the skills to take control of their destiny See the call for contributions here.
+To co-construct a new approach to conflict mediation, where each individual builds skills in order to be able to take control of their destiny View the call for contributions here.

 View this section.